 Amalgam fillings may be called ‘silver fillings‘ or ‘black fillings‘ because of their colour (they become darker over time).
 They're also known as ‘mercury fillings‘ because – you guessed it – there is mercury in amalgam fillings.
-It's this ingredient which has made dental amalgam the subject of continuing controversy, due to concerns about its impact on human health both directly and through environmental pollution.
-Later in this article we'll look at whether these concerns are warranted and what side effects silver fillings might lead to.
+It's this ingredient that has made dental amalgam the subject of continuing controversy, due to concerns about its impact on human health both directly and through environmental pollution.
+Later in this article, we'll look at whether these concerns are warranted and what side effects silver fillings might lead to.

 Dental amalgam definition

 For now, let's look at the basics: what is amalgam filling?

 Dental amalgam is a metal made by mixing elemental (liquid) mercury with silver, tin and copper in powdered form.

 The percentage of mercury in amalgam fillings is around 50%, then about 20% silver, 16% tin, 15% copper plus other trace metals.
 The exact composition your dentist uses may vary slightly, but there is always between 45% and 55% mercury in amalgam fillings.

 Once the mercury is mixed with the other metals it forms a putty that can be easily pressed into the cavity being filled.
 It takes around 24 hours to fully harden.